"I hated singing. I wanted to be an actress. But I don't think I'd have made it any other way."

 "Gentle Rain" is a tender bossa nova performance.
 Derived from Black Orpheus, a movie presented the rhythm style of Brazilian music."
 Smoke Gets In Your Eyes" is a pensively sad and melancholy standard.
 First written in 1933 for Roberta, an operetta on Broadway by Jerome Kern and Otto Harbach indicates the transformation of the rendition.
-Nat "King" Cole performed the song and the Platters, as well as other great talents.
-"Some Other Time" is a jewel and is rarely presented with the song arranged by Leonard Bernstein and lyrics by Betty Comden.
+Nat "King" Cole performed the song, as did the Platters and other great talents.
+"Some Other Time" is a jewel and is rarely presented with the music arranged by Leonard Bernstein and lyrics by Betty Comden.

 "Barbra Streisand is without a doubt one of the most honest people I have ever known.
 There is no doubt in my mind that she will not be doing any more concerts.
 Of course, she still will be making records and starring and directing in movies."

 — Marvin Hamlisch.
 Composer

 Jazz standards tickle my ears and fill my heart with delight.
 Barbra Streisand sings them on Love is Answer, and I hear pure joy.
 Of all the songs on the album, I pick "In the Wee Small Hours of the Morning," my ultimate favorite.
 I praise Frank Sinatra's version of this standard, and Barbra's version is frothy despondent and enchanting.

 Kenna McHugh (author) from Northern California on January 01, 2019:

 Albert.
 That sounds like an ideal compilation and not common on YouTube.
 I heard in a Streisand interview she emulates Holiday.